Context-Inference-Attention-Allocation/NDT/README.md

-# **Contextual Inference and Attention Allocation**
+# **A Structural Model of Attentional Effort Dynamics:
+Evidence from a Naturalistic Discrimination Task**

-This repository contains code and data for the paper **A Model of Attentional Effort Adapted to Context: Evidence from a Naturalistic Discrimination Task**.
+This repository contains code and data for the paper **A Structural Model of Attentional Effort Dynamics:
+Evidence from a Naturalistic Discrimination Task**.
 The repository is divided into two main sections:
 1. **Illustrative Example** (synthetic data generation and parameter estimation)
 2. **Naturalistic Umpire Dataset** (contextual inference and policy estimation for real umpires)